 The VDD is the authoritative inventory and roadmap of all Configuration Items that make up the deployable product/system.
 Configuration Items include source code files, builds/packaging, tools, baselines, locations, and associated product files.
 The VDD is itself a Configuration Item maintained under change control in the TRM-approved configuration management system, which is part of the VA Federated Configuration Management Data Base (CMDB).

 Project Managers and Configuration Managers use the VDD template as a tool for managing Configuration Items and baselines associated with the deployable product.
 It is the responsibility of the Project Manager to ensure the processes are followed within the product build process (ProPath, Product Build: BLD-1 Develop Product Component).
 The expectation is that the VDD is controlled just as a source file with having one VDD per Product that has many versions being managed within the SCM repository following baseline processes.
-The IT Configuration Managers (or IT Architect/Development Lead) ensure that creation and modification of the Products VDD is integrated with any parallel activities being performed on the said product.
+The IT Configuration Managers (or IT Architect/Development Lead) ensure that creation and modification of the Products’ VDD is integrated with any parallel activities being performed on the said product.
 The Configuration Manager creates/updates the VDD each time the deliverable (file set) leaves the development environment, such as for testing or deployment.
-The VDD is the representation and result of the Software Configuration Management Procedures being followed.
+The VDD is the representation and result of following the Software Configuration Management Procedures.
 The Product Procedures along with work instruction are to be created and maintained by the IT Configuration Managers (or IT Architect/Development Lead).
 For product procedure information, refer to the Software Configuration Management Procedures Template (ProPath, Project Planning: PRP 3.7).
 The Project Manager is responsible for ensuring the Configuration Manager maintains versions of the VDD and deliverables (files) in the TRM-approved configuration management system.

 Table of Contents